jianliu10/jianliu.github.io/_posts/2019-03-10-DI-unified-data-process-platform.md

 **There are structured data, semi-structured and unstructured data**

 **There are three types of data delivery channels**
-- batch file API
-  end of day or intraday batch data.
+- batch file API for end of day data intake
-- REST API
+- REST API, SOAP API for synchronous real-time data intake, such as online order transactions
-  end of day or intraday request-response JSON data
-- event messaging API
+- event messaging API for asynchronous real-time streaming data intake.
+Example logs.
-  real-time streaming data.
-Example logs, online order transactions, capital market trades.

 ## Spark data processing platform